 Evidence-Based Design Journal Clubs are formatted for 15-minute presentations and 45-minutes of discussion to provide an opportunity for attendees to interact with authors who recently published EBD papers or articles in peer-reviewed journals such as HERD.
 Learn as they share ways to put their research into practice.

-Attendees will receive a link to the article in their registration confirmation along with the link to the webinar.
+Attendees will receive a link to the article in their registration confirmation along with the Zoom link to the webinar.
 Please read the article in advance and submit any questions here for the presenters to prepare.